lsawicki-cdv/course-iot-cloud-computing/6-paas-iot-hub/readme.md

     ```bash
       docker compose up
     ```
-12. Test Python MQTT client `simple_mqtt_device_simulator.py` with the MQTT broker on the Virtual Machine
+12. Change the MQTT device simulator `simple_mqtt_device_simulator.py` so it connects to the MQTT broker on the Virtual Machine (paste the public IP address)
 13. Issue the following commands in **the Azure Cloud Shell** to create Azure IoT Hub
    1. Set the terminal environmental variables
    ```bash